-Saranna Fanning, PhD, is an instructor in neurology at Brigham and Women’s Hospital and Harvard Medical School.
-She received her undergraduate BSc degree from the National University of Ireland, Cork, and completed her doctoral research work at Columbia University, New York; Carnegie Mellon University, Pittsburgh; and the National University of Ireland, Cork, which awarded her degree.
-As a PhD trainee, she studied cell-surface regulation in simple and complex cells called prokaryotes and eukaryotes, respectively.
-Dr. Fanning completed her postdoctoral training in the laboratory of Susan Lindquist, PhD, at the Whitehead Institute for Biomedical Research, where she became an expert in cellular models of protein toxicity and mechanisms of protein homeostasis related to Parkinson’s disease (PD).
-Her work aims to describe genetic processes impacting protein toxicity in Parkinson's disease (PD) using genetic and biochemical approaches.
-Specifically, she aims to describe the role of lipids and fatty acids in alpha-synuclein toxicity in cellular, pre-clinical and human stem cell models.
+Saranna Fanning is an instructor in neurology at Brigham and Women’s Hospital and Harvard Medical School.
+She received her undergraduate BSc degree from the National University of Ireland, Cork and performed her doctoral research work at Columbia University in New York, Carnegie Mellon in Pittsburgh and the National University of Ireland in Cork (the degree-awarding institution).
+Dr. Fanning performed postdoctoral training with Dr. Susan Lindquist at the Whitehead Institute for Biomedical Research in Massachusetts, where she developed her expertise in yeast protein toxicity models and cellular mechanisms of protein homeostasis with a focus on lipid metabolism in Parkinson’s disease (PD).
+Her research is focused on understanding the importance of lipid equilibrium in PD and identifying therapeutic targets in lipid pathways using genetic and biochemical approaches in yeast, mammalian models and in stem cells produced from people with PD.

 Targeting the Interaction of Alpha-synuclein with Lipids as a Therapeutic for Parkinson’s Disease

 Targeting Brain-specific Stearoyl-CoA-Desaturase 5 (SCD5) as a Treatment for Parkinson’s Disease

 Studying the Impact of Alpha-synuclein on Fatty Substances to Identify New Parkinson's Disease Drug Targets